Royal Melton- 850 years in the Footsteps of Kings

 ‘Fit for a King’ – To celebrate Melton’s food heritage including Stilton – the King of Cheeses and Melton Mowbray Pork Pies – The King of Pies.
 This includes a competition for a menu item “Fit for a King’ for our restaurants and cafes and for foods such as pies and other baked products.
 The Livestock Market to hold a rare breeds show exhibiting historic animals from Melton’s past.
 The Museum of Food will portray a replica meal for each period of history.

 Schools and Young People – To encourage the participation of young people and schools so they learn about Melton’s heritage and carry this into future generations.
-This will take place on the day before the Jubilee Holiday (1st June) so that schools will be able to participate.
 Activities to inclulde an exhibition at Melton Carnegie Museum and workshops of historic craft activities as well as work in school on the theme with a display of the work in a prominent location.

 Belvoir Castle – Belvoir Castle dates back from 1067 with four castles being built on the site since then.
 During this period it has had a close relationship with the monarchy including visits by a number of kings and queens.
 One of the most notable visits was that of Queen Victoria and Prince Albert in 1843 for the christening of the son of the then Duke of Rutland.